Introduction to Thailand Part 5

 Interestingly, even if you’re prosperous, operating in business is less well thought of than the civil service, although working in an office is more highly regarded than a manual job.

-Thai people disdain working outside and performing manual labour or occupations that we in the West consider ‘Trade’ jobs.
-The pay rate is calculated per day in Thailand, and current rates average 250-350 Thai Baht per day, which is about 8-10 USD per day.
+Thai people disdain working outside and performing manual labor or occupations that we in the West consider ‘Trade’ jobs.
+The pay rate is calculated daily in Thailand, and current rates average 250-350 Thai Baht per day, which is about 8-10 USD daily.

 However, in Thai society, successful people are universally admired.
-Regardless of how the success was accomplished, wealthy & successful people garner a lot of respect and admiration from fellow Thai people.
+Regardless of how they achieved success, wealthy and successful people garner a lot of respect and admiration from fellow Thai people.

 Beliefs & Perspectives in Thailand-Whitening Products